-In order to enforce a domestic award, the creditor must apply to the Sofia City Court to issue leave for enforcement.
+In order to enforce a domestic award, the creditor must apply to the Sofia City Court to issue leave for enforcement (writ of execution).
 The applicant must produce a copy of the award and evidence that it was served to the debtor.
 The procedure is ex parte.
-The court may consider only whether the award is valid on its face (ie, signed and in writing) and contains enforceable orders against the debtor.
+The court may consider only whether the award is valid on its face (ie, signed and in writing and whether the dispute was arbitrable) and contains enforceable orders against the debtor.
 The court collects a fee of 0.2% of the awarded amount (however, not less than Lev50).

 How enforceable is the award internationally?